MarcinOrlowski/DateTimeTemplate/README.md

 ----

-## Donations ##
+## Project support ##

-`DateTimeTemplate` is free software and you can use it fully free of charge in any of your projects, open source or commercial, however if you feel it prevent you from reinventing the wheel, helped having your projects done or simply saved you time and money  then then feel free to donate to the project.
-Send some Bitcoins (BTC) to `1LbfbmZ1KfSNNTGAEHtP63h7FPDEPTa3Yo`.
+`DateTimeTemplate` is free software and you can use it fully free of charge in any of your projects, open source or commercial, however if you feel it prevent you from reinventing the wheel, helped having your projects done or simply saved you time and money  then then feel free to donate to the project by sending some Bitcoins (BTC) to `1LbfbmZ1KfSNNTGAEHtP63h7FPDEPTa3Yo`.

 ![BTC](http://i.imgur.com/mUe8olT.png)